February 11, 2022

 Incident Response Planning: A Checklist for Building Your Cyber Security Incident Response Plan

-An incident response plan is your best chance at defending your organisation from suffering the effects of a data breach.
-The time to plan and prepare your response to security incidents–whatever they may be–is NOW – long before they ever happen.
+An incident response plan is your best chance at defending your organization from suffering the effects of a data breach.
+The time to plan and prepare your response to security incidents–whatever they may be–is NOW, long before they ever happen.

-What is a Security Incident Response Plan and Why You Need One?
+What is a Security Incident Response Plan and Why do You Need One?

 A cybersecurity incident response plan (or IR plan) is a set of instructions designed to help companies prepare for, detect, respond to, and recover from network security incidents.
-Most IR plans are technology-centric and address issues like malware detection, data theft and service outages.
-However, any significant cyber attack can affect an organisation across functions in multiple ways, so the plan should also encompass areas such as HR, finance, customer service, employee communications, legal, insurance, public relations, regulators, suppliers, partners, local authorities and other outside entities.
+Most IR plans are technology-centric and address issues like malware detection, data theft, and service outages.
+However, any significant cyber attack can affect an organization across functions in multiple ways, so the plan should also encompass areas such as HR, finance, customer service, employee communications, legal, insurance, public relations, regulators, suppliers, partners, local authorities, and other outside entities.

-There are industry standard incident response frameworks from organisations such as NIST and SANS that provide general guidelines on how to respond to an active incident.
-Your organisation’s IR plan, however, should be much more specific and actionable—detailing who should do what, and when.
-We’ve put together a checklist to outline the key components of a cyber IR plan to help you build the right type of guide for your own organisation.
+There are industry standard incident response frameworks from organizations such as NIST and SANS that provide general guidelines on how to respond to an active incident.
+Your organization’s IR plan, however, should be much more specific and actionable—detailing who should do what, and when.
+We’ve put together a checklist to outline the key components of a cyber IR plan to help you build the right type of guide for your own organization.

-In either case — whether leveraging an incident response plan template or your own homegrown IR Plan — the goals remain the same: minimise damage, protect your data, and to help your organisation recover from the incident as quickly as possible.
+In either case — whether leveraging an incident response plan template or your own homegrown IR Plan — the goals remain the same: minimize damage, protect your data, and help your organization recover from the incident as quickly as possible.